jnozzi/cocoadev.com/markdown/ILifeStyleAboutBox.md

 Thanks.

 ----
-Although I haven't looked at the iLife about boxes, if you want to do animated scrolling credits, you should probably have a look at General/NSViewAnimation.
+Although I haven't looked at the iLife about boxes, if you want to do animated scrolling credits, you should probably have a look at NSViewAnimation.
 Create a view that displays your credits (or whatever), and set it inside another view that defines the boundaries of the scrolling area.
-Set up the General/NSViewAnimation object appropriately (read the docs -- it's easy) and start the animation running when you display the window. -CS
+Set up the NSViewAnimation object appropriately (read the docs -- it's easy) and start the animation running when you display the window. -CS

 ----